voteliquid/blog/_posts/2017-12-18-unlocking-the-long-tail-of-political-participation.md

 layout: post
 title: "Unlocking the Long Tail of Politics: More Options for Better Representation"
 author: davidernst
 excerpt: "Political capital is most likely distributed along a power law.
-But our current electoral process cuts off the Long Tail, leaving so many people out.
+But our current electoral process cuts off the Long Tail, leaving most people out.
 It doesn't have to be this way."
 ---

 Political capital, the "trust, goodwill, and influence a politician has with the public and other political figures", is most likely distributed along a [power law](https://en.wikipedia.org/wiki/Power_law).